 "We were running late to our meeting so we caught an Uber instead of walking the 4 blocks like we normally would have.
-I guess I missed out on a brisk 10 minute walk." -Citizen
+I guess I missed out on a brisk 10 minute walk." -Citizen destinations.

-Health is greatly influenced by one's environment and the potential to safely walk or bike to nearby destinations.
 Good air and water quality are essential to personal health and transportation choices and investments certainly have a direct impact on improving or worsening these critical natural environments.
 Much can be done in the coordinated planning of land use and transportation to improve people's health, and health impacts should be considered in every development review and transportation investment decision.